Zevgon/BenchBnB_frontend_auth/docs/README.md

   * Node subcomponents
   * set onClick on all nodes to send user to proper page (regardless of unlocked status for now)
     * dispatches fetchNode request
-    * put placeholder content for node page
+    * put basic placeholder content for node page
   * NodeMiddleware
     * catches requestNode and requestNodes dispatches
   * NodeReducer